jrichardsz/telegram-bot-4all/readme.md

 - Telegram account
 - Telegram Token (BotFather)

-# Telegram previous configurations
+# Step 1 : Telegram previous configurations

-- Start new telegram chat and add botFather
+- Start new telegram chat with botFather and send the following commands:
-- Send : /start
+- /start
-- Send : /newbot
+- /newbot
-- Send : Name of your Bot
+- Enter : Name of your Bot
-- Send : Id of your Bot
+- Enter : Id of your Bot

   This step , will return to you the token.
 This is required to register and interact with your bot.

-- Send : /setjoingroups
-- Send : @id_of_your_bot
-- Send : Enable
+# Step 2 : Deploy your bot

+- Clone this repository
+- Create an account in heroku (for instance)
+- Create a configuration variable called : **TELEGRAM_BOT_TOKEN** with token gotten in previous step.
+- Push and save the public url of this heroku application.

-# Register bot in Telegram Servers
+# Step 3 :Register bot in Telegram Servers

 **Note :** Execute this step if your bot is ready to use (deployed in somewhere)